 Is There Any Way To Create Your Own Server?

-Yes, it’s possible for anyone to create their own server at home.
-Before getting started, you’ll want to make sure that it’s worthwhile to do so.
+Yes, you can create your own server at home.
+But, before getting started, you’ll want to make sure that it’s worthwhile to do so.
 While the process isn’t complicated, it does take some time.

 If you still want to do this, the first thing you need to do is get the right hardware (a computer with a 60 GB hard drive, at least 25 GB of free space, a 2+ GHz dual-core processor, 2 GB RAM, a USB port, a DVD drive).
 Once you have it you’ll need to work your way through an easy process.

 Do You Need a Server for Web Hosting?